kubewarden/docs/docs/security/threat-model.md

 ## Threat ID 14 - Attacker uses new/old features of the Kubernetes API  which have no rules
-An attacker, with rights to create workloads, uses new features of the Kubernetes API (for  example a changed API version) to bypass a rule.
+An attacker, with rights to create workloads, uses new features of the Kubernetes API (for example, a changed API version) to bypass a rule.

 **Mitigation**
 All rules are reviewed and tested.